Bringing the Science of Reading Home - Ready4K®

-This article assumes the reader is familiar with the Science of Reading.
+NOTE: This article assumes the reader is familiar with basic concepts about the science of reading for parents and educators.
 Frequently Asked Questions are embedded throughout the article to guide newcomers.

 ______________________